blocksds/sdk/docs/readme.md

 documentation to `https://blocksds.github.io/docs/`, so this script isn't useful for non-maintainers.

-Then, it updates the folder `blocksds-docs` (which should contain the [docs repository](https://github.com/blocksds/docs), it creates a new commit, and pushes it.
+Then, maintainers can call `publish-docs.sh` to update the folder `blocksds-docs` (which should contain the
+[docs repository](https://github.com/blocksds/docs).
+It creates a new commit with the current documentation and pushes it as a new commit.